 Senator Heitkamp is also working to make sure North Dakota’s communities and rural water systems can meet their contemporary water needs.
 But once our small and rural communities receive a quality supply of water, they also need to have the tools to maintain that supply for their residents and businesses.
 Senator Heitkamp is also working to make sure communities receive the assistance they need in the most cost-effective way to improve and protect their water supplies by complying with federal rules, affording the latest technology, and accessing technical experts.

 Advancing Permanent Flood Protection

-Flooding is a constant threat to many of our communities across the state.
+Flooding is a constant threat to many North Dakota communities.
 Senator Heitkamp has worked to help communities, including Fargo, Grafton, Minot, Devils Lake, and others advance permanent, comprehensive flood protection systems to make sure residents and businesses are protected from flood waters.
-She also successfully included a provision to authorize permanent flood protection in the Fargo-Moorhead Metro region in the Senate-passed WRDA.

 Aiding Flood Recovery

 Senator Heitkamp is determined to make sure such communities hit hard by disasters get the assistance they deserve.
 Most recently, she has worked to make sure Minot and Ward Counties receive crucial disaster assistance to recover from the devastating 2011 flood, and help communities impacted in early 2013 by flood waters so they can repair public infrastructure damaged by the disaster and assist communities with the costs associated with flood fighting efforts, including emergency dikes and sandbag levees.